tf2pickup-pl/docs.tf2pickup.pl/docs/website-settings.md

 ### Join gameserver timeout

-That option defines after time in seconds after which the site will check if player is connected to the gameserver.
+This option defines time (in seconds) after which the site will check if player is connected to the gameserver.
 If not, the player will be subbed automatically and banned with a cooldown.
 Default levels set are:

 - Level 0: 1800000 ms (30 minutes)
 - Level 1: 21600000 ms (6 hours)